-What Is ERCP (Endoscopic Retrograde Cholangio-Pancreatography)?
+What is ERCP (Endoscopic Retrograde Cholangio-Pancreatography)?

-ERCP is a procedure that enables your surgeon to examine the pancreatic and bile ducts.
-A bendable, lighted tube (endoscope) about the thickness of your index finger is placed through your mouth and into your stomach and top part of the small intestine (duodenum).
+ERCP is a procedure that enables your physician to examine the pancreatic and bile ducts.
+A bendable, lighted tube (endoscope) about the thickness of your index finger is placed through your mouth and into your stomach and first part of the small intestine (duodenum).
 In the duodenum a small opening is identified (ampulla) and a small plastic tube (cannula) is passed through the endoscope and into this opening.
 Dye (contrast material) is injected and X-rays are taken to study the ducts of the pancreas and liver.

-Why Is An ERCP Performed?
+Why is an ERCP Performed?

 ERCP may be used before or after gallbladder surgery to assist in the performance of that operation.
 Bile duct stones can be diagnosed and removed with an ERCP.
 Tumors, both cancerous and noncancerous, can be diagnosed and then treated with indwelling plastic tubes that are used to bypass a blockage of the bile duct.
 Complications from gallbladder surgery can also sometimes be diagnosed and treated with ERCP.

 In patients with suspected or known pancreatic disease, ERCP will help determine the need for surgery or the best type of surgical procedure to be performed.
 Occasionally, pancreatic stones can be removed by ERCP.

 What Preparation is Required?